No matter what you say, what you say is (worths) as much as the other person understands.Rumi

 What is User Onboarding?

 User onboarding is the process of helping users efficiently learn how to use your product or service.
 It is an ever-ongoing process that begins with the first interaction of users with your product.
-When you guide users to find value in your product and learn how to make use of it to the maximum extent, you can increase What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… and customer What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… in a significant way.
+When you guide users to find value in your product and learn how to make use of it to the maximum extent, you can increase product adoption and customer retention in a significant way.

 It is one of your ultimate responsibilities to provide an excellent user onboarding experience